yougotwill/sortifiler-cli/README.md

 That feeling is why this CLI now exists. 😆

-SortiFiler CLI classifies files and folders and moves them into *\_Type* folders for easy access at the root of your chosen directory. 🗃
+Sortifiler CLI classifies files and folders and moves them into *\_Type* folders for easy access at the root of your chosen directory. 🗃

 ## Installation

-To install SortiFiler CLI enter `npm -g install sortifiler-cli` into your terminal.
+To install Sortifiler CLI enter `npm -g install sortifiler-cli` into your terminal.

-If you are looking for the SortiFiler API then check out [SortiFiler](https://github.com/yougotwill/sortifiler)!
+If you are looking for the Sortifiler API then check out [Sortifiler](https://github.com/yougotwill/sortifiler)!

 ## Usage